phodal/awesome-iot/README.md

 ## Edge

-* [Project Flogo](https://github.com/TIBCOSoftware/flogo) - is an Open Source Framework for IoT Edge Apps & Integration.
+* [Project Flogo ★ 207 ⧗ 0](https://github.com/TIBCOSoftware/flogo) - is an Open Source Framework for IoT Edge Apps & Integration.

 ## AI

-* [Machinery](https://github.com/kerberos-io/machinery) - is a low-budget video surveillance solution, that uses computer vision algorithms to detect changes, and that can trigger other devices.
+* [Machinery ★ 174 ⧗ 0](https://github.com/kerberos-io/machinery) - is a low-budget video surveillance solution, that uses computer vision algorithms to detect changes, and that can trigger other devices.
 * [TensorFlow for Raspberry Pi ★ 317 ⧗ 0](https://github.com/samjabrahams/tensorflow-on-raspberry-pi) - None

 ## Analytics